schalkdaniel/compboost/paper/paper.md

 # Summary
 <!-- A clear statement of need that illustrates the purpose of the software-->

-Component-wise boosting applies the boosting framework to statistical models, e.~g., general additive models using component-wise smoothing splines [@schmid2008boosting].
+Component-wise boosting applies the boosting framework  to statistical models, e.g., general additive models using component-wise smoothing splines [@schmid2008boosting].
 Boosting these kinds of models maintains interpretability and enables unbiased model selection in high dimensional feature spaces.

-The `R` [@R] package `compboost` is an implementation of component-wise boosting written in `C++` to obtain high runtime performance and full memory control.
+The `R` [@R] package `compboost` is an implementation of component-wise boosting written in `C++` using `Armadillo` [@sanderson2016armadillo] to obtain high runtime performance and full memory control.
 The main idea is to provide a modular class system which can be extended without editing the source code.
 Therefore, it is possible to use R functions as well as C++ functions for custom base-learners, losses, logging mechanisms or stopping criteria.

+In addition to tree based boosting implementations as `xgboost` [@xgboost], `compboost`, which is not a tree based method, maintains interpretability by estimating parameter for each used base-learner.
+This allows visualizing the selected effects, jumping back and forth in the algorithm, and looking into the model how the learner are selected to obtain information about the feature importance.

 <!-- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience-->
+# How to Use

-The pacakge provides two high level wrapper functions `boostLinear()` and `boostSplines()` to boost linear models or general additive models using p-splines of each numerical feature:
+The package provides two high level wrapper functions `boostLinear()` and `boostSplines()` to boost linear models or general additive models using p-splines of each numerical feature:
 ```r
 library(compboost)